-Management goals for mule deer are to provide conservative hunting opportunity, maintain a range of 15 to 19 bucks per 100 does in the post-hunting season population, and allow population levels to increase by managing antlerless hunting opportunity.
+Management goals for mule deer are to provide conservative hunting opportunity and allow population levels to increase by managing antlerless hunting opportunity.

 Surveys for deer in District 1 are conducted before the modern firearm hunting season.
 Preseason ratios come from roadside surveys conducted during August (for buck to doe ratio) and September (for fawn to doe ratio).
 These groundbased surveys provide an estimate of buck ratios prior to the modern firearm hunting season (Figure 3).
+However, these surveys tend to occur in more agriculturally dominated areas where visibility of deer from a road is good.
+There are quality bucks in the more heavily forested areas within the District, but they are just not as visible and therefore not represented in our survey sample.